SandroMiguel/cecilia-css/README.md

 # Cecilia CSS
-Cecilia CSS is a framework based on [Bootstrap](https://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/): the best of both worlds.
+**Cecilia CSS is a framework based on [Bootstrap](https://getbootstrap.com/) and [Foundation](http://foundation.zurb.com/): the best of both worlds.**

+CSS Framework applying "Keep It Simple Stupid" principle

 See [kisscecilia.com](http://kisscecilia.com/)